Cervical Cancer Prevention (PDQ®)

 General Information About Cervical Cancer

 Cervical cancer usually develops slowly over time.
 Before cancer appears in the cervix, the cells of the cervix go through a series of changes in which cells that are not normal begin to appear in the cervicaltissue.
 When cells change from being normal cells to abnormal cells, it is called dysplasia.
-Depending on the number of abnormal cells, dysplasia may go away without treatment.
-The more abnormal cells there are, the less likely they are to go away.
-Over time, dysplasia that is not treated may turn into cancer.
-The cancer cells grow and spread through the cervix.
-It can take many years for dysplasia to turn into cancer.
+The abnormal cervical cells may go away without treatment, stay the same, or turn into cancer cells over many years.

 See the following PDQ summaries for more information about cervical cancer: